Shanthi-Lekkala/ProductIdentification/README.md

 ## Product Information retrieval

+The barcode is just a number, but we need to used a barcode database to retrieve information related to the barcode.
+Here, are few open databses that can be found online

+  1. Openfoodfacts Database:
+     - Contains Allergens, ingredients, nutrition facts, food category, product size, type of food
+     - Does not contain pricing information, packaging, directions of use
+  2. USDA - United States Department of Agriculture:
+    - Contains brand owner, ingredients, food category and nutrition facts
+    - Does not contain allergens, product size, no. of servings, type of food
+  3. UPC lookup database:
+    - Contains title, description(ingredients), brand, weight, food category, offered prices at different stores
+    - Does not contain Nutrition facts, allergens, no. of servings, type of food

+In this product, I'm using Openfoodfacts database API i.e. https://world.openfoodfacts.org/api/v0/product/015700162552.json to retrieve information as json and it is further refined to store only required information.

 ## ChatGPT-Powered Product Q&A
 What if a person wants to know more about the product before deciding whether or not to buy the product?
 Here are few questions one might be curious to know about before deciding: